Blosc/blogsite/pages/blosc-in-depth.rst

 Blosc2 also adds support for sparse and multi-dimensional datasets, which are common in scientific applications.
 See an example on how Blosc can make an `efficient access to much larger datasets than the available memory <https://www.blosc.org/docs/Exploring-MilkyWay-SciPy2023.pdf>`_.

+And if you use the `Python-Blosc2 <https://github.com/Blosc/python-blosc2>`_ wrapper, you can also leverage the `lazy expressions <https://www.blosc.org/posts/persistent-reductions/>`_ feature, which allows you to store complex mathematical formulas for later execution.
+This is highly advantageous for large computations that might not be needed right away or that may depend on evolving data.

 Adapting Blosc to your needs
 ----------------------------